Course Search

 1098079MPPRO8653Ministry Project and Oral DefenseUnder the supervision of a Supervisor, the student will research and design, implement,write, submit, and orally defend a professional ministry project on an approved topic ofspecialized interest in the student's concentration of study.
 The oral defense will beconducted at a pre-determined time and place before an approved panel of internal andexternal examiners as determined by the Director of the D.Min. degree program and theASC.
 Six Units6

 1775438PWSEM8100Prospectus Writing SeminarThis cohort-wide seminar teaches students how to write a proposal for a ministry project in their area of academic concentration.
 Attention will be given to describing the ministry need, the theological basis for ministry, project goals and evaluation, survey of literature, the ministry plan, and implications for contemporary ministry.
-Under the direction of a supervisor, students will begin to prepare a prospectus leading to a professional ministry project suitable for publication.
-The student’s grade will be determined by consultation between the seminar professor and the student’s supervisor.3
+Collaborating with a supervisor, students will begin to prepare a prospectus leading to a professional ministry project suitable for publication.
+(3 units)3

 1775420SFSEM6200Advanced Spiritual Formation SeminarThis seminar enables students to grow personally and spiritually in ways that reinvigorate and deepen their vocational calling.3